guihardbastien/Polynomial-Regression/README.md

 ## Intro
 SGD optimization is used in supervised learning for large scale training on massive dataset that can be many directionnal.
-SGD is also being used a lot to determine a confidence based on an activation function
+SGD is also being used to determine a confidence based on an activation function.

-##What's this for ?
+## What's this for ?

 Given a 2 dimensionnal dataset we're trying to fit a polynomial function to this data.